Walkability, a burgeoning job market, and an excellent food scene are just a few of the benefits of living in our nation's capital.

 Bored?
-There’s an easy fix for that: walk out your front door.
-From professional sports to museums, random street festivals to historic sites, there is always something to experience in DC.
+There’s an easy fix for that: Walk out your front door.
+From professional sports to museums, random street festivals to historic sites, there is always something to experience in Washington, D.C.

 But D.C. is also the hub of many other major businesses, ranging from private healthcare to defense contracting to tourism, meaning it likely will have a job in your wheelhouse.

 The suburbs around D.C. are some of the best in the country, especially in terms of education levels, income levels, and school rankings.
 But more than that, many suburbs balance all these things while managing to stay in the more affordable range, like Silver Spring or North Laurel.